sysbiolab/RGraphSpace/docs/reference/gs_add_nodes.md

 - value:

-  A data frame with at minimum three columns:

-  - `name` — unique node identifier (character).

-  - `x`, `y` — node coordinates in raw graph space.
+  A data frame with, at minimum, a `name` column giving the node identifier (character).
+The `x` and `y` columns, if not provided, are assigned random values within the range of the graph space.
 Any additional columns are treated as node attributes.
 Standard visual attributes (`nodeSize`, `nodeColor`, `nodeShape`, etc.) are filled from package defaults when omitted.
-The column `vertex` is reserved and stripped automatically if present.
+The `vertex` column is reserved and is stripped automatically if present.
+Alternatively, a character vector of node names can be supplied; it will be converted internally to a data frame with a single `name` column.

 - ...: